harrycresswell/hc/content/articles/Processing-form-data-with-zapier.md

 <p class="intro">Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website?</p>

-<p class="intro">Part of the reason I made my site static was because I didn't want the added hassle of having a server to manage.
+<p class="intro">Part of the reason I built this site static was because I didn't want the added hassle of having a server to manage.
 Servers make processing form data complicated.
-We don't need that.</p>
+We don't need that for simple sites.</p>

 In this article we’re going to look at how to build a simple contact form using [Zapier](https://zapier.com/).
 Forget about the server side code — php i'm looking at you — because our form doesn't need it.